 When you have a team announcement to make, use campaigns exactly the same way you would for media comms.
 The benefit here isn't just that it's easy to do – it's that you can see if someone's missed an update by checking the "Unopened" list in your campaign report.

 - Go to Campaigns, click "Create campaign" and write your message in all its glory

-- If you've already published your update as a Story in your internal company Newsroom, then you don't even need to bother writing anything extra – just attach that story to your campaign
+- If you've already published your update as a Story in your internal company site, then you don't even need to bother writing anything extra – just attach that story to your campaign

 - Select your recipients (we recommend using tags – more on that in the next section!)